I enjoy helping others find garments that allow them to feel comfortable while looking their best.

 What some people don't think about are the potential negative repercussions of having large breasts.
 They can be very painful for women's backs and necks.
 Straps that dig into the skin can cause shoulder pain.
-A properly fitting, seamless minimizer bra that optimally support the breasts can decrease pain while reducing the appearance of the bust size.
-The cups are shaped in such a way as to spread out the breasts, so that part of the breast tissue is pushed out into the the area under the arms.
-They claim to reduce the the appearance by one to two cups sizes, depending upon brand.
+A properly fitting, seamless minimizer bra that optimally supports the breasts can decrease pain while reducing the appearance of the bust size.

 What to Look for in a Minimizer Bra